 The service begins at 10:30 a.m.
 Here’s a glimpse of a normal Sunday morning:

-Welcome Team: They will greet you at the door and can provide you with a printed song sheet if you have trouble reading screens.
+Welcome Team: They will greet you at the door and are there to help you.

 Sermon: We then do a Bible-reading followed by a talk which applies the reading to our modern lives in a relevant and meaningful way.